D-Sriver/Date-Picker-React/README.md

 - Simple, lightweight, and performant
 - TypeScript usage
-- Date selection with a single click
+- Date selection with a dropdown list
-- Smooth navigation between months and years
 - Customizable without CSS framework
 - Localization support for month display based on language
 - Automatic closure when clicking outside
+- Add custom color with props

 ## Installation